Home

 • FeLV/FIV testing as indicated

 Do you have an older cat who has a lot of issues?
 Or a younger cat with a lot of issues as well?
-Consider keeping a list of items to discuss with your vet.
+Consider keeping a list of items to discuss with your vet–an important part in how often to take your cat to the vet.
 You could keep this list on your refrigerator, on your BlackBerry or your Treo or your iPhone.
 That way, you will be sure to discuss all the problems once you get to the vet!

 Learn How to Bring Your Cat to the Vet